robert-altmiller/realtime_streaming_data_compression/README.md

 ## What does the JSON payload look like before compression and after compression

-We use 'zlib' and 'base64' Python libraries to encode the real-time streaming JSON payload and store it a JSON arrary as '__compressed_decoded_body__'.
+We use 'zlib' and 'base64' Python libraries to encode the real-time streaming JSON payload and store it in a JSON arrary as '__compressed_decoded_body__'.
 Here is what the real-time streaming JSON payload looks like after we apply a compression Python user defined function (UDF) to it:

   ![compressed_payload.png](/readme_images/compressed_payload.png)